sebastienjust/containup-py/README.md

 * explain what will happen in a merge request or ops meeting,
 * share a deployment plan with colleagues,
 * validate changes in CI before they reach production,
+* as DevOps, validate changes made by developers,
+* as Developer, communicate with DevOps,
-* catch mistakes like bad tags, dangerous mounts, or missing readiness checks.
+* catch mistakes like bad tags, dangerous mounts, or missing readiness checks,
+* document in seconds.

 In practice, this removes a common DevOps fear: